-When reading through the rule, T BAILEY, INC. noted that these additional items might impact your company:
+When reading through the regulation, T BAILEY, INC. noted that these additional items might impact your company:

 - Training - All employees must be properly trained by a qualified person to ensuring employees can properly recognize and identify fall hazards, the procedures to minimize those hazards and the correct procedures for installing, inspecting, operating & maintaining personal fall protection systems.